-An intravenous pyelogram (PIE-uh-loh-gram), also called an excretory urogram, is an X-ray exam of your urinary tract.
+An intravenous pyelogram (PIE-uh-low-gram), also called an excretory urogram, is an X-ray exam of your urinary tract.
 An intravenous pyelogram lets your doctor view your kidneys, your bladder and the tubes that carry urine from your kidneys to your bladder (ureters).

 During an intravenous pyelogram, you'll have an X-ray dye (iodine contrast solution) injected into a vein in your arm.
 The dye flows into your kidneys, ureters and bladder, outlining each of these structures.
 X-ray pictures are taken at specific times during the exam, so your doctor can clearly see your urinary tract and assess how well it's working.

 - Intravenous pyelogram (IVP).
 Radiological Society of North America. http://www.radiologyinfo.org/en/info.cfm?pg=ivp.
 Accessed Feb.
 18, 2015.

 - Intravenous pyelogram (IVP).
 American Urological Association Foundation. http://www.urologyhealth.org/urology/index.cfm?article=78.
 Accessed Feb.
 18, 2015.

 - Medullary sponge kidney.
-National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC). http://kidney.niddk.nih.gov/kudiseases/pubs/medullaryspongekidney/.
-Accessed May 3, 2012.
+National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC). http://kidney.niddk.nih.gov/kudiseases/pubs/medullaryspongekidney.
+Accessed Feb.
+18, 2015.